uabrc/uabrc.github.io/docs/data_management/transfer/globus/globus_external_user.md

 ## Globus Access Options

 External collaborators who need access to Globus should use one of the following authentication methods.
 UAB-affiliated users should continue using their BlazerID credentials.
+For instructions on getting started with Globus, see [Getting Started with Globus].

 ### Option 1: Institutional Credentials